yavordobrev24/Furniture-Haven/README.md

-# Furniture-Haven - Your Ultimate Furniture Shopping Destination 🪑
+# Furniture Heaven - Your Ultimate Furniture Shopping Destination 🪑

 Welcome to Furniture-Haven, your one-stop online furniture store, designed with a sleek and intuitive user interface.
 This Single Page Application (SPA) is built using React.js and powered by Vite.js for an efficient build toolchain.
 With Furniture-Haven, you can browse, register, log in, explore furniture details, make purchases, and keep track of your selected items in your shopping cart.